Thursday, 2/6/20, PA Counseling Services, Lebanon, PA

 As a result of participating in this training, attendees will be able to:

-- Identify common traps when working with high-conflict families and how to avoid them
+- Describe common traps when working with embattled families

 Frequently Asked Questions